 We have proposed a method for matching closed, 2D shapes (2D object silhouettes) that are represented as an ordered collection of shape contexts.
 Shape context is a shape descriptor that is used for the purpose of robust local shape description.
 It is robust to affine transformations and other types of deformation and can be computed invariantly of rotations.
 Matching is performed using a recent method that computes the optimal alignment of two cyclic strings in sub-cubic runtime.
 Thus, the proposed method is suitable for efficient, near real-time matching of closed shapes.
 The method is qualitatively and quantitatively evaluated using several datasets.
 An application of the method for joint detection in human figures is also presented.

-Per frame detection of the observed human figure (the actual input to the method is background subtraction)
+Download video: Per frame detection of the observed human figure (the actual input to the method is background subtraction)

-Similar experiment as the one to the left, with the addition of temporal continuity (tracking)
+Download video: similar experiment, with the addition of temporal continuity (tracking)

 The electronic versions of the above publications can be downloaded from my publications page.